jdortiz/MalometerTDD/README.md

    are preserved.

 ### Create convenience constructors for the other entities (20 min) ###

+Apply the same concepts to the other entities.

 1. Create a convenience constuctor for the FreakType that takes the MOC and a dictionary as parameters.